sanchopeca/GearPulse/README.md

 - **Notifications:** Telegram Bot API
 - **Automation:** GitHub Actions (daily cron + manual dispatch)

-## Disclaimer

-This project was built with the assistance of AI tools (Claude Code by Anthropic).

 ## License

 For educational and personal use.
 Please respect terms of service of the monitored websites.